All Episodes

 Yeah, yeah.

-I also have a show on compound media called Crime Report and it's just like New York City Crime Report except it's all over the world.
+I also have a show on compound media called Crime Report, and it's just like New York City Crime Report, except it's all over the world.

-so I can talk about any state, anything.
+So I can talk about any state, anything.

 It's live every Thursday on Compound Media.

-And it's like Compound Media is, I can't explain how free speech it is.
+And it's like compound media is, I can't explain how free speech it is.

 It's like it's something that's so important and valuable right now in particular, more so now than it was even in 2015 when I became part of it.

-It's like, you know, I really do believe the media is the enemy of the people and the Compound is the enemy of the media.
+It's like, you know, I really do believe the media is the enemy of the people and the compound is the enemy of the media.

-So, like, I completely, in giving that little promo, I lost my whole point.
+So like I completely, in giving that little promo, I lost my whole point.

-Compound Media is a network for podcasts.
+Compound media is a it's a network for podcasts.

-It's like, it's, you know, like in a visual format.
+Like it's, you know, like in a visual format.

-It's in Midtown and we,
+It's in Midtown.

 They had this huge following.